AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/AES 256 encryption and decryption using Python/README.md

 Overall, AES 256 is a robust encryption algorithm that plays a crucial role in securing sensitive data in many modern computing systems.

 ## Walkthrough of the Code:
-1. **Imports and Dependencies:** The script starts by importing necessary libraries, including hashlib, base64, os, and pycryptodome modules.
+1. **Imports and Dependencies:** The script starts by importing hashlib, base64, os, and pycryptodome modules.

 2. **Clearing the Console:** It clears the console screen based on the operating system to provide a clean interface for user interaction.